A p-adic Labesse-Langlands transfer: Introduction

 There are some parallels of our construction with the classical transfer, which we would like to comment on.
 In the classical setting starting from an automorphic representation $\widetilde{\pi}$ of $\widetilde{G}(\A)$ one first passes to an $L$-packet by restricting the local representations $\widetilde{\pi}_l$ to $G(\Q_l)$.
 Automorphic representations of $\widetilde{G}(\A)$ that give rise to the same $L$-packet are twists of each other.
 In the second step of the transfer one proves the multiplicity formulas.
 They allow one to understand which elements of the global $L$-packets are automorphic.

 The first eigenvariety $\D'$ corresponds to the restriction process.
-It is built from the same overconvergent forms as $\widetilde{\D}$ but the underlying Hecke algebra $\mathcal{H}$ is one for $G$ and the points of $\D'$ correspond to the systems of Hecke eigenvalues restricted to $\mathcal{H}$.
-We use the familiy of Galois representations on $\widetilde{\D}$ to show that classical points on $\widetilde{\D}$ that arise from an automorphic representation $\widetilde{\pi}$ and a twist of it by a Gr{\"o}{\ss}encharacter trivial at infinity are identified under the morphism from $\widetilde{\D}$ to $\D'$ (cf.\ Section \ref{subsubsec: twists}).
+It is built from the same overconvergent forms as $\widetilde{\D}$ but the underlying Hecke algebra $\mathcal{H}$ is one for~$G$ and the points of $\D'$ correspond to the systems of Hecke eigenvalues restricted to~$\mathcal{H}$.
+The images of points arising from an automorphic representation $\widetilde{\pi}$ and a twist of it by a Gr{\"o}{\ss}encharacter trivial at infinity agree under the morphism $\zeta'$ from $\widetilde{\D}$ to~$\D'$.
+We use the family of Galois representations on $\widetilde{\D}$ to study more generally when two points are identified under $\zeta'$ (cf.\ Section \ref{subsubsec: twists}).

 We note however that the choice of our Hecke algebra means that the eigenvariety $\D'$ cannot distinguish between different members of an $L$-packet; the space of automorphic forms that are used in the construction of $\D'$ \textit{sees} different members of an $L$-packet.
 But $\D'$ itself does not as the $\mathcal{H}$-eigenvalues of any two members of an $L$-packet with correct tame level agree.